LambdaLabsML/llama3-endpoint/DOCKER.md

      --model {MODEL} \
      --swap-space 16 \
      --disable-log-requests \
-     --tensor-parallel-size 8 # for parallelize over 8 GPUs
+     # --tensor-parallel-size 4 # for parallelizing across 4 GPUs
 ```

-Note: On H100 and on A100 instances, `--tensor-parallel-size 8` is not needed and not recommended for llama 3 8B, but is for llama 3 70B.
+Config recommendations:
+* For 8B :
+  * do not use `--tensor-parallel-size` (will use a single GPU)
+* For 70B:
+  * Use `--tensor-parallel-size 2` with `--max-model-len 8192`
+  * Use `--tensor-parallel-size 4` otherwise
+* For 405B FP8:
+  * Use `--tensor-parallel-size 8`
+  * Use H100 x8 instance type because A100 lack FP8 cores and are much slower for this model